TDAILab/tutorial-template/docs/source/src.rst

 Go the Model page, and fill out this page.

 * S3 Source : The path to the upload folder.
 * Container Destination : The path
 * Container Source Path : The path
 * S3 Destination : The path
 * Processing Command:The path to the preprocessing scripts used the argparse, tarfile, warnings and numpy modules.
-* Training Command:The path to the training script used the sklearn.metrics, sklearn.svm sklearn.model_selection modules.
+* Training Command:The path to the training script.
 * Prediction Command:The path

+from sklearn.metrics import accuracy_score
+from sklearn.svm import SVC
+from sklearn.model_selection import train_test_split

 .. _target to image: